 - You will be asked to sign a consent form that gives your permission to do the test.
 Read the form carefully and ask questions if anything is not clear.

-- Generally, no prior preparation, such as not eating or not taking medicine, is needed.
+- Generally, no preparation is needed, such as not eating or not taking medicine.
 You may be told to stop taking calcium supplements 24 to 48 hours before your bone density test.

 - Tell the technologist if you are pregnant or think you may be.